davidlougheed/spending-balancer/README.md

 Spending Balancer is a tool for managing spending between a group of people.
 For example, roommates could use the tool to keep track of shared purchases and balance the amount of money spent.

+This is an old project mostly developed from 2016-2018 for balancing roommate expenses.

 ## Environment Variables

 ```bash